ccope879/Blockchain_Enabled_File_Sharing/README.md

  b) Take note of the IP for each machine.

+ c) Take note of the network interface name

+2) Update the network interface name

+a) Open comboGUI.py

+b) Replace in myIP() the value in quotes "" to match your network interface name.

-2) Run the main program on the primary node:
+3) Run the main program on the primary node:

  a) Navigate to the project directory.